The Home screen is your daily dashboard. It shows:

 Always consult your family law attorney about which records are most relevant and how to properly submit them in your case.

-- ✓ Seen HH:MM — your co-parent opened the conversation and the message was displayed on their screen.
-The exact time is recorded permanently.
+- ✓ Seen MM/DD/YYYY HH:MM — your co-parent opened the conversation and the message was displayed on their screen.
+The exact date and time are recorded permanently.

 - Delivered — the message was sent successfully but your co-parent hasn’t opened the conversation yet.